Netflix vs Amazon Prime Video: Which is the Better Streaming Service?

 Netflix vs Amazon Prime Video: Devices

-Both services now connect to a wide range of devices, so there’s really not much between them in this regard.
+Both services now connect to a wide range of devices, so there’s not much difference between them here.
 Netflix is, essentially, available on almost anything that has an internet connection and access to a display of some kind.

 Netflix vs Amazon Prime Video: Content

 It’s all about the shows, and both Netflix and Amazon Prime Video have more than their fair share of aces up their sleeves.

-As far as Amazon Prime Video also offers up a similar catalogue but it’s arguably more focused on TV shows than films and its movie catalogue isn’t as extensive.
+As far as Amazon Prime Video and films, they also offer up a similar catalog, but it’s arguably more focused on TV shows than films, and its movie catalog isn’t as extensive.
 It’s worth noting that Prime Video also requires you to pay to watch some films despite having a Prime membership.